 We aim for a comprehensive understanding of the charity's budget and the nature of its value-added.
 Large-scale aid projects often require coordination between many actors (including governments), so we aim to understand the charity's specific role thoroughly.

 Because eligible charities focus on priority programs, we generally begin our investigation with at least a partial understanding of the evidence base behind what they do.
 When looking at a potential top charity, we generally greatly deepen our investigation of this evidence base, examining not just the strengths and weaknesses of key studies but also considerations regarding how likely their results are to generalize to larger-scale programs.
 (See, for example, our write-ups on insecticide-treated nets, deworming and cash transfers.)

 In addition, we attempt to examine the specifics of the charity in question, including data from internal reports and interviews with charity representatives, to assess whether its program is being carried out with high quality (and, in some cases, whether the charity is adding substantial value to what the program would look like without its presence).

 We try to quantify the impact of the program the charity executes, as it is executed (as opposed to in academic studies).
 We quantify impact using a variety of different measures, including "cost per disability-adjusted life-year (DALY)" as well as "cost per life saved" (when applicable) and "financial benefits to recipients per dollar spent by donors" (when applicable).
 These estimates involve substantial judgment calls, and we publish the details of our analysis, spell out our major assumptions and allow readers to fill in their own.
-The most recent iteration of this analysis is our 2012 writeup on the comparative cost-effectiveness of our different top charities' programs.
+The most recent iteration of this analysis is our 2015 cost-effectiveness analysis of our top charities' programs.